08anask/langgraph-multiagents/README.md

 This project exposes a simple multi-agent Retrieval-Augmented Generation (RAG) service with optional web search.
 It’s built as a FastAPI app that orchestrates three task-focused agents via a lightweight LangGraph state machine, and it manages local document embeddings with FAISS.
 Below is a high-level explanation of how it all works so you can understand the approach and the request/response flow.

+Also, the execution commands can be found at the end of this documentation. **Please add the GEMINI API KEY in the .env file.**

 ---

 ## 1 What this service does